How to cite sources

 If you have more than one source with the same title, put the name of the publication in italics separated by a comma after the title of the article: “Farmed Salmon,” Aquaculture Journal and “Farmed Salmon,” Washington State Journal.
 The idea is to be sure they are distinguished from one another.

-It is preferable not to include the word that after a signal phrase which introduces a sentence quote.
+It is preferable not to include the word that after a signal phrase that introduces a sentence quote.

 When the same information comes from more than one source